Recipe 2. Downloading Data from the Spitzer Heritage Archive - A Detailed Example

 All of the images come in single-plane FITS format.
 The other format for some data is IPAC table files (.tbl extension).
 IPAC table format is really just plain text, with a special header.

 This first page is the search page for the SHA.
 It defaults to a Position Search.
-The bugs list and general information is accessible under the Help/Spitzer Help/About Spitzer.
+Help is available under the "SHA Help" button.

 Step 2.
 Position search by name

 You are dropped by default into a "position search."
 (There are other search options on the left.)
-Because the object we care about (CG4) is a galactic, not an extra-galactic, object, SIMBAD (rather than NED) is a better name resolver.
-By default, it comes up with “Try NED first then SIMBAD” as the coordinate resolution option.
-If you just type in “CG4”, and don’t change anything else, it will go to NED first, and find a galaxy by the name of CG4, at +31 degrees declination – you can see this under the “name or position” box, where the SHA resolves the name in real time.
+Because the object we care about (CG4) is a Galactic, not an extra-galactic, object, SIMBAD (rather than NED) is a better name resolver.
+By default, it comes up with "Try NED first then SIMBAD" as the coordinate resolution option.
+If you just type in "CG4", and dont change anything else, it will go to NED first, and find a galaxy by the name of CG4, at +31 degrees declination you can see this under the "name or position" box, where the SHA resolves the name in real time.
 This is NOT what we want.
-Either before you type in “CG4” or even after you have done so, pick “Try SIMBAD first then NED” from the pulldown.
-It will then go and get the coordinates in real time, at the correct location, near –46 degrees declination.
+Either before you type in "CG4" or even after you have done so, pick "Try SIMBAD first then NED" from the pulldown.
+It will then go and get the coordinates in real time, at the correct location, near 46 degrees declination.
 (Wanting to search for a whole bunch of targets?
-See the online help or the SHA manual for more information on the file format.)
+See the online help for more information on the file format.)

 The default search radius is 500 arcseconds.
-That's fine for this example.
+That is fine for this example.

 We want the AOR tab and the Level 2 tab to be returned, so we check off both of those, and leave "Level 1" unchecked.
-It doesn’t matter if you check either of the Enhanced Products boxes – there are no data available in either enhanced product archive.
+It does not matter if you check either of the Enhanced Products boxes there are no data available in either enhanced product archive.